 |Crime Category||United States Code Reference|

 |Child Pornography||18 USC § 1466|

 |Wire Fraud||18 USC § 1343|

 |Bank Fraud||18 USC § 1344|

-If you are involved in a federal criminal case, there are numerous concerns and considerations (such as cooperation with law enforcement, seizure and forfeiture of bank accounts and assets) that can only be addressed by a lawyer.
-Any delay in obtaining a federal criminal lawyer may be costly.
-Contact the ABDO LAW FIRM if you find yourself in need of a federal criminal defense attorney.
+If you are involved in a federal criminal case, there are numerous concerns and considerations (such as cooperation with law enforcement, seizure and forfeiture of bank accounts and assets) that require a lawyer’s immediate attention.
+Any delay in obtaining a federal criminal lawyer may cost you your freedom.

 EMAIL or CALL for a FREE CONFIDENTIAL CONSULTATION.
 We offer same day, evening, weekend appointments, jail visits and the ability to retain us over the internet.
 Payment plans and all credit cards accepted.

 CALL: Metro Detroit: 586-412-5555 or Toll Free: 844-Got-Abdo